Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/tls-1-2-in-office-365-gcc.md

 ## <a name="references"></a>Referencias

-Para obtener instrucciones y referencias para asegurarse de que los clientes usan TLS 1.2, vea [Preparing for the mandatory use of TLS 1.2 in Office 365](https://support.microsoft.com/help/4057306/preparing-for-tls-1-2-in-office-365).
+Para obtener instrucciones y referencias para ayudar a asegurarse de que los clientes usan TLS 1.2, consulte [Preparing for the mandatory use of TLS 1.2 in Office 365](https://support.microsoft.com/help/4057306/preparing-for-tls-1-2-in-office-365).